 General note: We will use permutation tests following Eklund et al. (Eklund, A., Nichols, T. E., & Knutsson, H. (2016).
 Cluster failure: why fMRI inferences for spatial extent have inflated false-positive rates.
 Proceedings of the National Academy of Sciences, 201602413.)

 In case we will not obtain results with the randomise tool, we will execute another group analysis with feat (flame1).
-Feat might yield better results in case our data will have within group variance, which can be better modeled by FSL's flame.
+Feat might yield better results in case our data will have within group variance, which can be better modeled by FSL's flame.We will start with z=3.1 and move to z=2.3

+Overall it’s fine – I just think we don’t have a good plan for the longitudinal analyses and also maybe take ROIs from Rotem and Tom….or say we will use what they find.

+What about running a snack vs. objects localizer ?
+So that we can restrict our analyses on a specific network like TomSa is doing ?